istio/istio.io/content/en/news/2019/istio-security-2019-006/index.md

 ## Mitigation

 * Workaround:
-  The exploitation of that vulnerability can be prevented by customizing Istio install (as described in [installation options](/docs/reference/config/installation-options/#pilot-options) ), using Helm to override the following options:
+  The exploitation of that vulnerability can be prevented by customizing Istio installation (as described in [installation options](/docs/reference/config/installation-options/#pilot-options) ), using Helm to override the following options:

 {{< text plain >}}
 --set pilot.env.PILOT_INBOUND_PROTOCOL_DETECTION_TIMEOUT=0s --set global.proxy.protocolDetectionTimeout=0s
 {{< /text >}}

-* We are going to release a fixed version of Istio very soon to address this vulnerability.
+* We are going to release a fixed version of Istio as soon as possible to address this vulnerability.

 We'd like to remind our community to follow the [vulnerability reporting process](/about/security-vulnerabilities/) to report any bug that can result in a security vulnerability.